Staycation ideas for amazing local adventures that offer many of the same benefits as a regular vacation when planned right.

 Challenge yourself to try a new type of food or cuisine.
-You can either whip something up yourself or try a new cuisine at a restaurant of your choice – it’s up to you!
+You can either whip something up yourself or try new cuisine at a restaurant of your choice – it’s up to you!

 I do encourage you to be adventurous though.
 If you actually were on vacation, you’re likely more adventurous than you are at home.
 So try to get out of your comfort zone at least a little bit.

 For example, if you normally order Spaghetti Carbonara, ordering Spaghetti Bolognese instead isn’t going to bring you out of your comfort zone.
 Instead, try a new cuisine you haven’t tasted before.
-Nepalese, Afghanistan, Peruvian, Korean, Caribbean, the choices are endless!
+Nepalese, Afghanistan, Peruvian, Korean, and Caribbean, the choices are endless!

 Recently, I went to an Indian restaurant for a business lunch.
 Admittedly that doesn’t count as adventurous in my book.
 I eat Indian food at least once a week.
 However, I always order the same thing – Lamb Palak – nom, nom!